1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ---

-### Z-Axis System: Maintenance
+### Maintenance

 Maintenance of the whole z-axis system (means, the whole lead screw setup *and* the belonging parts of the x-axis gantry) is crucial for a well operating printer.
 Especially the initial cleaning (getting rid of the old and sticky 'oil') and lubrification plus the necessary vertical alignment of the lead screw system is *really* important!

-In the following expandable textboxes you'll find some notes and instructions about how to care of the lead screw system.
+In the following expandable textbox you'll find some notes and instructions about how to care of the lead screw system.

 !!! warning "Z-Axis Drives X-Axis Gantry"